AliceWonderMiscreations/libbitcoin-RPM/README.md

 I created for that.
 Well, it is not live yet, but soon will be.
 When it is live there will be a link here.

 If you want to build the RPM packages yourself, read on.
+You need to already familiar with how to use the [mock](https://github.com/rpm-software-management/mock/) build system.

 ## CC0 Public Domain
 No license is required to use the RPM spec files I created here.
 I consider the